 IUA Sustainability Working Group

-NUI Galway is a member of the Irish Universities Association Sustainability Working Group.
+University of Galway is a member of the Irish Universities Association Sustainability Working Group.
 The role of the IUA Sustainability Working Group is to work collaboratively with universities to support and enable a holistic approach to achieving economic and environmental sustainability.
 Sustainability is the existential challenge of our age, and major and rapid changes to current policies and practices are necessary for universities as with many other organisations.